 On the hunt for good raffle prizes?
-This is a comprehensive guide which will take you through everything you need to know.
-It includes a list of over 100 raffle prize ideas an a list of companies willing to donate (updated for 2022).
-How to get companies to donate raffle prizes.
-You’ll find a template donation letter pelow.
+This is a comprehensive guide that will take out all the hard work so you can focus on raising more money for your cause!
+I’ll take you through everything you need to know.
+It includes a list of nearly 100 raffle prize ideas and a list of companies willing to donate raffle prizes to your fundraising efforts (updated for 2024).
+Wondering how to get companies to donate raffle prizes?
+You’ll find a template donation letter below and top tips as well!

 - 8 easy fundraising ideas

-- Top tips for organsing a fundraising event
+- Top tips for organising a fundraising event

 - How to get people to sponsor you